JeremyDomingos/JeremyDomingos/README.md

 CS50

-I'm currently enrolled in CS50, Harvard's Introduction to Computer Science course.
-I'm learning about [topics covered in the course], and I'm excited to apply my knowledge to new projects and challenges.
+I'm currently enrolled in CS50, Harvard's Introduction to Computer Science.
+I'm excited to showcase all the sa.

 Contact Me
-If you'd like to connect or collaborate, feel free to reach out:
+If you'd like to connect or just gove some much needed advice, feel free to reach out:

 Email: codejeremydomingos@gmail.com

 Twitter: @jer_domingos

-Thank You!
-Thank you for visiting my GitHub page.
-I'm passionate about coding and creating, and I'm always looking for new opportunities to learn and grow.
-I hope you find my projects interesting and inspiring.
-Happy coding!
+May you have a bug-free-day!